asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 As someone who does risk management for a living, I have, shall we say, some prepper-adjacent tendencies.
-Not the kind that leads one to stockpile an arsenal of Kalashnikovs in the basemen.
+Not the kind that leads one to stockpile an arsenal of Kalashnikovs in the basement.
 More the kind with a well-stocked pantry, enough water for a week, and food canning skills that would make a tradwife influencer blush.